 Grades are based upon proficiency attained by the student.
 This is demonstrated primarily by the quality of work done in the classroom.

 Letter grades used and their meaning are as follows:

-- A-Represents superior or outstanding achievement in regularly prescribed work. - B-Above average achievement in prescribed work. - C-Average level of achievement. - D-Below average achievement.
-This is the lowest passing grade. - F-Failure to do regularly prescribed work or withdrawal from a course after ten weeks of a semester. - I-Incomplete, meaning the prescribed work was not finished by the end of the semester.
-If the work is completed within the following semester, the "I" may be changed to A, B, C, or D. If the work is not completed within that semester, the "I" will be changed to "F". - IP-In Progress, meaning that at the end of the grading period the student is progressing but has not completed the course during that grading period.
+A-Represents superior or outstanding achievement in regularly prescribed work.

+B-Above average achievement in prescribed work.

+C-Average level of achievement.

+D-Below average achievement.
+This is the lowest passing grade.

+F-Failure to do regularly prescribed work or withdrawal from a course after ten weeks of a semester.

+I-Incomplete, means the prescribed work was not finished by the end of the semester.
+If the work is completed within the following semester, the "I" may be changed to A, B, C, or D. If the work is not completed within that semester, the "I" will be changed to "F".

+IP-In Progress, means that, at the end of the grading period the student is progressing but has not completed the course during that grading period.
 This grade is utilized for competency-based courses or courses organized on an open-entry, open-exit basis in which the student progresses at his or her own rate under the supervision of the instructor.

-AU-Audit, grade given for completion of a course for non-credit.
+AU-Audit, grade given at the end of a course for which a student has properly registered as an auditing student.